 How to Unlock the Value of Live OEE Data?

 If you have found yourself asking some version of this question, you are not alone.
 In our years of experience working with companies through Digital Transformation, and especially with OEE, it is the most common question we have heard.
 “Great, we implemented OEE software, have live OEE data, now what?”

-As humans, visualisation drastically improves our ability to work with and understand complex data.
+As humans, visualization drastically improves our ability to work with and understand complex data.
 Not only are we able to comprehend the information faster, but relationships are easier to identify.

 In the days before data automation companies would typically collect raw data into a database.
 Then an analyst would periodically refresh and distribute a report containing some charts and graphs.
-The main drawback to this approach was that managing, maintaining, reporting, and distributing data sets, charts and graphs required a knowledge workers time and attention.
+The main drawback of this approach was that managing, maintaining, reporting, and distributing data sets, charts, and graphs required a knowledge worker’s time and attention.
 Further, once managers received the data, it was mostly static and not interactive.

 A best practice that came about through digital transformation was the automation of data collection, storage, and retrieval.
 It enabled companies to have knowledge workers perform value-added tasks.
 Moreover, it made interactive data not only possible but standard practice.